 Go beyond generic follow-up messages to show users with negative feedback just how much you care.

-Thankfully, the Userpilot-Hubspot integration enables you to set up seamless email triggers.
+Thankfully, Userpilot offers two-way integrations with Salesforce and HubSpot that enable companies to set up seamless email triggers.
 Trigger an automatic email when users leave a low score to reassure them of your concern and get more information.

 Your goal should be to identify the root cause of their concern and address it, potentially turning them from naysayers or detractors to promoters.

 Selecting the right in-app feedback tool is crucial to the success of your in-app feedback collection efforts.
-Consider a few tools available for your use:
+Below are my top recommendations:

 Userpilot: Best for in-app feedback collection

-- In-app survey templates: Choose from a library of pre-made survey templates and customize them to reflect your brand style and theme.
+• In-app survey templates: Choose from a library of pre-made survey templates and customize them to reflect your brand style using the no-code WYSIWYG editor.

-- Survey analytics (coming in q1 2024): Starting in Q1 2024, you’ll also be able to drill into survey responses to view insights from a certain user segment, company, or timeframe.
+• Survey analytics: Drill into survey responses to view insights from a certain user segment, company, or timeframe.

 Some key features include: